 With the rapid growth of technology in the workforce, more and more employees are choosing remote work.
-All over the globe, 70% of people do remote work at least one day a week, and 53% of employees do remote work for half the week or more.
+All over the globe, the amount of people working remotely at least once per week has grown by 400%.

 Remote work has multiple advantages, including increased productivity, reduced turnover, and increased company savings.